Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 A basement or the crisper drawer of your refrigerator works well for this, just be sure to wrap them in plastic and put damp shavings or newspaper in there with them to keep them from drying out.

-I actually prefer to dip the roots in a rooting hormone, which is a much easier and more fail-proof method.
-Instead of waiting for the cut side to callus, you can dip the stems in the rooting hormones immediately before planting the cuttings about 2 to 3 inches deep in moist potting soil.
+Instead of waiting for the cut side to callus, I actually prefer to dip the roots in a rooting hormone, which is a much easier and more fail-proof method.
+Using rooting hormone can significantly boost the success rate of your hardwood cuttings by stimulating faster and more vigorous root growth.
+Simply dip the cut end of each cutting into the hormone powder immediately before planting the cuttings about 2 to 3 inches deep in moist potting soil.
+While it’s not strictly necessary, rooting hormone helps increase the chances of successful rooting, especially for more challenging grape varieties.

 Give the cuttings a good water after they’ve been planted and keep the soil moist as they continue to grow.
 Keep the potted grape cuttings indoors until the growing season officially begins.
 I like to keep them in our attached greenhouse until it’s time to replant them outdoors, but a sunny windowsill actually works better.